-Paid related instruction for most apprenticeships is provided at a Wisconsin technical college by Wisconsin technical college instructors.
-Apprentices registered with the Bureau and enrolled in WTCS apprentice-related instruction courses qualify for Wisconsin resident tuition and material fee rates.
-Non-apprentices are prohibited from enrolling in apprentice technical instruction courses.
-Specific procedures for the delivery of apprentice-related technical instruction are detailed in Section 6.10 of the WTCS Educational Services Manual.
+Related instruction for most apprenticeships is provided at a Wisconsin technical college by technical college instructors.
+According to state law, the training of apprentices is part of the primary mission and purpose of the WTCS.
+Non-apprentices are prohibited from enrolling in apprentice technical instruction courses using the WTCS Aid Code 50.